Roger Rabbit short films: Plot

-The boulder proceeds to roll down a hill, knocking over a tree trunk (with the same sound effects as a bowling pin), and then flying off a cliff.
+The boulder rolls down a hill, knocking over a tree trunk (with the same sound effects as a bowling pin) and then flying off a cliff.
 Eventually, Roger, the bear, the log, the beaver, the boulder, and Baby Herman all land on top of Old Predictable Geyser in that order.
 Then, Old Predictable Geyser erupts, sending Roger, Herman, the Bear, the Beaver, the boulder and the log flying out of the studio, passing the Hollywood Sign.
-The group flies over half of the country all the way to Mount Rushmore and they end up crashing into the mountain, destroying all the carving of the presidents.
+The group flies over half the country, all the way to Mount Rushmore, and crashes into the mountain, destroying all the carvings of the presidents.
 Everyone is battered and beaten (except for Roger); as they walk away, Baby Herman yells at Roger for destroying a "national monument."
-Roger retorts that it's "not as if it's the end of the world," but then sticks a US flag (made of his clothes) in the ground which punctures the Earth, making it deflate and blow away like a balloon.
+Roger retorts that it's "not as if it's the end of the world," but then sticks a US flag (made of his clothes) in the ground, which punctures the Earth, making it deflate and blow away like a balloon.